Everlast Women’s Pro Style Training Gloves

 Care and Maintenance Tips

-• Always wear hand wraps
+• Wear hand wraps every session

-• Dry them open
+• Let them dry open

-• Use a mesh bag for transport
+• Transport in a mesh bag

 everlast-women's-pro-style-training-gloves-5